FHasanzadeh/kss/SPEC.md

 # Knyle Style Sheets

-Inspired by [TomDoc](http://tomdoc.org), KSS attempts to provide a methodology for writing maintainable, documented CSS within a team.
+KSS attempts to provide a methodology for writing maintainable, documented CSS within a team.
 Specifically, KSS is a documentation specification and style guide format.
 It is **not** a preprocessor, CSS framework, naming convention, or specificity guideline.

 ## Purpose